-Many individuals who suffer from substance use disorders avoid getting treatment because they fear the painful withdrawals.
+Many individuals who suffer from substance use disorders avoid getting treatment because they fear painful withdrawals.
 Of course, their concern is justified as withdrawals can be painful and potentially dangerous.
-Unfortunately, much apprehension toward receiving treatment is often the result of misinformation or lack of knowledge.
-Especially when the information is about today’s advancement in medical detox such as the Waismann Method® rapid detox treatment.
+Unfortunately, much apprehension toward receiving treatment often results from misinformation or lack of knowledge, especially when the information is about today’s advancement in medical detoxes, such as the Waismann Method® rapid detox treatment.

-Rapid detox is a medically-assisted detoxification process which allows patients to successfully get through opioid withdrawal, while under sedation.
+Rapid detox is a medically-assisted detoxification process that allows patients to get through opioid withdrawal successfully while under sedation.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Our primary goal is to provide a successful medical detox while ensuring our patients’ comfort and safety.

 Although rapid medical detox has helped many thousands of opiate-dependent individuals, the stigma and misinformation surrounding this treatment method prevent far too many from taking this first step towards a drug-free lifestyle.

 To dispel some of the misconceptions and concerns about rapid detox, let’s look at 10 of the most common myths and provide the actual facts that support the efficacy of medically assisted detoxification.

 Myth 1: Medical Detox is Not Safe